Will EU end Brexit trade deal if UK ditches Northern Ireland treaty?

 The EU's Brexit negotiator Maros Sefcovic welcomed the "change in tone" from his UK counterpart David Frost after the latest talks.
 But the British government says Article 16 remains the "only option" if negotiations fail.

-As negotiations continue, Sefcovic and Frost are due to meet again at the end of the week to assess progress on key areas such as medicines, customs procedures, agri-food checks, and the role of the Northern Ireland Assembly.
+As negotiations continue, Sefcovic and Frost are due to meet again in Brussels on Friday to assess progress on key areas such as medicines, customs procedures, agri-food checks, and the role of the Northern Ireland Assembly.

-The two sides remain far apart, the British government saying the European Commission's proposals for easing red tape between Britain and Northern Ireland do not go far enough.
-London set out its own demands in a "Command Paper" published in July.
+It's hoped that compromises can eventually be reached on easing border red tape between Britain and Northern Ireland — London says the Commission's proposals don't go far enough — and on oversight by the European Court of Justice.
+Though clearly set out in the Protocol, London raised objections to the ECJ's role in a "Command Paper" published in July.

 Boris Johnson struck a revised deal on arrangements for Northern Ireland with the EU in October 2019.
 The breakthrough after two years of deadlock over the issue opened the door to a general election victory and the UK's much-delayed exit from the EU.